Do you have new documents or updates to your department or faculty pages?

 The Communications & Marketing department at USFSM is here to help!
-Read the information below to learn about submitting ticket requests and use the form on this page to request a website update.
+You can contact us to request a website update and read the information below to learn more about the ticket submission process.

-You can submit a ticket through the form below, which is powered by our ticket system called Freshdesk.
-You can also submit a ticket request by emailing firstname.lastname@example.org -- your email will automatically populate a ticket request in the system and you can continue to respond to our questions and comments via email.
+You can submit a ticket through this online form, which is powered by our ticket system called Freshdesk.
+You can also submit a ticket request by emailing email@example.com -- your email will automatically populate a ticket request in the system and you can continue to respond to our questions and comments via email.
 Please include details regarding exactly what you would like to update, as well as the URL and any PDFs you wish to include in the update.

 We aim to resolve tickets as fast as possible.
 Some of the smaller requests can be taken care of as quickly as 24 hours; however, other more extensive web projects may require a meeting with the Communications & Marketing team and may take up to a few weeks to complete depending upon the project scope.

 What is the primary purpose and audience for the USFSM.edu website?

 Our main website is primarily targeted at prospective students and current students who either want more information about our programs or are looking for resources available to them here on campus.
 This means that the main purpose for a bulk of the content on our website should be directed to these audiences in a way that is engaging, helpful and easy to understand.

 We do, however, have secondary audiences.
 These include faculty, staff, community partners, donors and alumni, which is why we have worked to organize the information needed for these audiences in sections of the website that would be most useful for them.

 Our website structure has been optimized for the best user experience based on evidence and data from Google Analytics.
 Should you have any questions about the menu structures, placement of resources, etc., please contact the Communications and Marketing department.